-To seek the Committee's view on the draft Regional Walking Plan (Attachment 1).
-The draft plan is to be considered by the Regional Land Transport Committee (RLTC) on the 9th April prior to release for public consultation.
+To seek the Committee's agreement to release the draft Regional Walking Plan (Attachment 1) for public consultation.

 2. Significance of the decision

 The matters for decision in this report do not trigger the significance policy of the Council or otherwise trigger section 76(3)(b) of the Local Government Act 2002.